 My research, and to a degree my life, revolves around the stewardship of wildlife and natural resources.
 My current research focus is on the management of wildlife populations under pressure from hunting and harvesting activities.
-I was most recently employed with Hancock Forest Management where I was responsible for the management of natural resources on roughly 600,000 acres of hunt-able land in Texas and Oklahoma.
+I am currently employed by Tetra Tech, Inc. as a senior wildlife biologist out of the Portland, OR office.
 I am also continuing to publish my own research, as well as collaborations, from my doctoral research on the sustainability of snapping turtle (Chelydra serpentina) populations in Virginia.
 My twitter feed is below for recent updates and wildlife related news, as well as a research in review video highlighting the field work associated with my snapping turtle project.

 Research in Review

 The snapping turtle (Chelydra serpentina) is an iconic large-bodied reptile native to freshwater lakes and rivers in the eastern United States.
 Increased commercial harvest pressure on these turtles has raised concern about the sustainability of the species.
 Understanding the movement patterns and home range of snapping turtles is critical for making informed conservation decisions.
 In particular, a snapping turtle’s home range can be used to infer size- and sex-specific movement patterns, habitat use, conspecific interactions, and population density.